Recipe: Chicken Fajita Bowls

 Superfoods are a little bit of hype but also some of the healthiest foods you should be eating everyday.
 While there's no real definition of a superfood, at EatingWell, we think of them as multitaskers—foods brimming with various disease-fighting nutrients and delivered in a delicious form (think: antioxidant-packed blueberries).

 But some super-healthy foods are a little exotic and expensive to fit into our everyday diets (ahem, goji berry) or something—like, say, sardines—that you'd only have once in a while.
 We're all for trying new foods and variety is important for a healthy diet but we wanted to find the healthiest foods that were easy to incorporate into your diet.
 After all, it doesn't matter how healthy a food is if you're not eating it.

 The healthiest foods and diets focus on real whole food.
 Lots of vegetables and fruits, whole grains, healthy proteins and fats.
 Added sugar and sodium is limited.
 There are plenty of other good-for-you foods that didn't make this list—like lentils, bananas and beets—but this list is a great place to start to add more healthy foods to your diet.

-So, here are 10 easy-to-eat, easy-to-find, everyday superfoods to keep eating healthy simple.
+So, here are 10 easy-to-eat, easy-to-find, everyday superfoods to keep eating healthy simple and delicious.